Ultimator14/mini_pos/ROADMAP.md

 - Add support for printing bons (python-escpos?)
 - Make bar optional (in favor of bons)

+## Release 0.6.x

+### Statistics

+- Add live statistics endpoint accessible via website
+- Different statistics should be accessible via e.g. /statistics/by-table
+- Statistics should be live updated for users to have a competitive experience

 ## Unscheduled

 - Add popup in service if server is down.
 Prevent clicks on any button